 Before making a decision, a member should discuss their situation with representatives of both retirement systems.
-This is important since a member's rights and benefits with the new system may not be the same as those with NYCERS.
+This is important since their rights and benefits with the new system may not be the same as those they have with NYCERS.

 TERMINATING MEMBERSHIP